TykTechnologies/tyk-operator/docs/policies/metadata_tags.md

-## Rate Limit
+## Meta Data & Tags

 This example deploys both an API and a Policy which protects that API.

-The Policy has meta data and tags being inserted.
+The Policy has metadata and tags applied through the CRD.

 ## 1. Deploy a protected API and the policy which protects it.